SourcePointUSA/CmpReactNativeIntegration/docs/IOS_INTEGRATION.md

 In this scenario the main obstacle is that the `SpModule` doesn't have any instance of our cmp SDK, the SDK reference is in `CmpViewController`.
-To establish the communication between the `SpModule` and the `CmpViewController`, we can use a notification dispatch mechanism for broadcasting of information to registered observers, the `NotificationCenter`.
+To establish the communication between the `SpModule` and the `CmpViewController`, we can use a notification dispatch mechanism for broadcasting information to the registered observers, the `NotificationCenter`.
 Following the full `SpModule`

 ```swift